Rebel Ridge

 Story & Plot Summary: Rebel Ridge

-Quick Plot Summary: Rebel Ridge is a Crime, Action, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2024, Rebel Ridge is a Crime, Action, Thriller, Drama film directed by Jeremy Saulnier.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Aaron Pierre.

 Story Breakdown